 Grain gradient generator

 Grain gradient generator for grainy SVG backgrounds and CSS noise textures.
-Up to three colors, blend modes—export from gggrain on Uwarp; rasterize with rrrasterize for PNG.
+Up to three colors, blend modes—export from gggrain in the browser; rasterize with Squoosh for PNG.

 What is a grain gradient generator?

 A grain gradient generator combines color gradients with film-like noise so backgrounds feel tactile instead of flat.
-On this page you run gggrain by fffuel (https://www.fffuel.co/gggrain/) inside Uwarp: pick colors, blend mode, and grain controls, then export gradient svg for the web.
-Uwarp does not host the editor; we surface it beside related tools such as rrrasterize (/rrrasterize) for PNG export and ffflux (/ffflux) for liquid organic gradients without grain.
+Run gggrain by fffuel (https://www.fffuel.co/gggrain/) in the embed above: pick colors, blend mode, and grain controls, then export gradient svg for the web.
+Related tools include Squoosh (/squoosh) for PNG export and ffflux (/ffflux) for liquid organic gradients without grain.

 Generator features